shreyansh-singh-097/Quiz_app/README.md

 # CSE Quiz Application

-A simple, browser-based quiz application built using **HTML, CSS, and Vanilla JavaScript**, created as a B.Tech Computer Science Engineering end-semester mini project.
+A browser-based quiz application built using **HTML, CSS, and Vanilla JavaScript**, created as a project for end-semester.

 The quiz contains **56 multiple choice questions** covering core CSE subjects:
 - C Programming